Coastal sage scrub: Southern coastal scrub

 The metropolitan areas of Los Angeles, San Diego, and Tijuana are located in the southern coastal scrublands, and most of the scrublands have been lost to urbanization and agriculture.
 The plants of this community prefer the mild maritime climates found along Southern California's coastline.
 World Wildlife Fund estimates that only 15 percent of the coastal sage scrublands remain undeveloped.
 Some of the remaining southern coastal scrub in Los Angeles County can be found in dunes under the takeoff path at Los Angeles International Airport—LAX, in the coastal Santa Monica Mountains National Recreation Area, and at the Robert J. Bernard Field Station at the Claremont Colleges.
 In San Diego County, the Camp Pendleton Marine Corps Base protects larger areas, and the Marine Corps Air Station Miramar has vernal pools and the endemic mint Pogogyne abramsii.
 One of the largest remaining areas of inland coastal sage scrub is found in the Temescal Mountains of Riverside County.

 A few rare and endangered species occur in southern coastal scrub habitats.
 For example, the coastal California gnatcatcher (Polioptila californica californica) is a threatened bird species endemic to the coastal sage scrublands.
 Other endemic fauna includes the El Segundo blue butterfly in the LAX dunes; and the Palos Verdes blue butterfly (Glaucopsyche lygdamus palosverdesensis), at only one site on the Palos Verdes Peninsula.

-The endangered Torrey pine (Pinus torreyana) is the dominant tree at Torrey Pines State Reserve in San Diego, one of only two known stands of this pine species.
+The endangered Torrey pine (Pinus torreyana) is the dominant tree at Torrey Pines State Natural Reserve in San Diego, one of only two known stands of this pine species.